Skip to content

 Note that clinical judgment should always be used when interpreting an individual’s VADRS scores.
 It is a screening scale, not a diagnostic test.
 A trained clinician must follow up with patients who reach the cutoff score for ADHD subtypes or comorbid disorders.

-Get a Demo
+Request a Demo

-How is ADHD related to cognition in children?
+How is ADHD Related to Cognition in Children?

 Cognitive function assessments, like those included in Creyos Health, are important tools to assist in the diagnosis, treatment, and management of childhood ADHD.
 As a diagnostic aid, cognition scores can complement ADHD tools like the VADRS, verifying self-reported symptoms with objective data, providing additional details on the specific cognitive domains affected, or ruling out broader cognitive impairment.
 As treatment progresses, many providers will administer cognitive assessments alongside self-report ADHD questionnaires and other specialized ADHD assessment tools in order to verify that treatments are not only moving patients away from the thresholds on the VADRS, but also showing up in objective cognitive measures.

 Cognition differences have been linked with ADHD in children.
 For example, both the inattention and hyperactivity/impulsivity scores on the VADRS are correlated with parent-reported measures of executive function (Becker & Langberg, 2013), and other DSM-based ADHD scales have been linked with intellectual function (e.g., children diagnosed with predominantly inattentive ADHD tend to score lower in the processing speed index of the WISC-IV; Thaler, Bello, & Etcoff, 2012).
-Cognitive domains like inhibitory control (measured by Double Trouble in Creyos Health), working memory (measured by Monkey Ladder and other tests in Creyos Health), and short-term attention itself (measured by Feature Match in Creyos Health) may be of particular interest to clinicians treating ADHD, and have been shown to be impaired in children diagnosed with ADHD (see Castellanos & Tannock, 2002).
+Cognitive domains like inhibitory control (measured by Double Trouble in Creyos Health), working memory (measured by Number Ladder and other tests in Creyos Health), and short-term attention itself (measured by Feature Match in Creyos Health) may be of particular interest to clinicians treating ADHD, and have been shown to be impaired in children diagnosed with ADHD (see Castellanos & Tannock, 2002).

 When treating ADHD, cognition has been used as a key outcome measure to gauge progress and adjust intervention plans.
 In one study, children enrolled in a behavioural program for treating attentional issues improved on Creyos Health measures of cognition more than a control group (Jackson & Wild, 2021), and the cognitive reports have been used to objectively demonstrate progress to parents.